uvarc/rc-website/content/userinfo/globus.md

 You must have an account on any remote server in order to connect directly to its endpoint.
 {{% /callout %}}

-Globus transfers data between two "endpoints".
+Globus transfers data between two "collections".
 You must log in to the Globus website to initiate any transfers.

 1. Open a browser window to [**https://www.globus.org/**](https://www.globus.org/) and click on **Log In**.
 2. Select “University of Virginia” from the drop-down list of organizations.
 You may also type the name into the textbox next to the down arrow.
 Click Continue.